-When the inverter is operating normally and supplying AC load(s), the GREEN "Power ON" LED (2) and the indication light on the GFCI will be lighted.
-Please see under "Protection Against Abnormal Conditions" and "Troubleshooting Guide" for symptoms of abnormal operation.
+When the inverter is operating normally and supplying AC load(s), the Status LED (2) will be GREEN.
+In case of abnormal operation, the Status LED (2) will turn ORANGE and buzzer may sound.
+Please see under "Protection Against Abnormal Conditions" for more details.